carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 ### Image Dimensions - Resizing

-Here we see our new image has shape `(573, 552, 3)`, meaning it is much larger in size, 573x552 pixels, and also consists of 3 colour channels.
+Here we see our new image has shape `(573, 552, 3)`, meaning it is much larger in size, 573x552 pixels, a rectangle instead of a square, and also consists of 3 colour channels.

 Recall from the introduction that our training data set consists of 50000 images of 32x32 pixels and 3 channels (RGB values) and labels.